luxonis/depthai-docs-website/FAQ.md

 The minimum baseline is set simply by how close the two boards can be spaced before they physically interfere:
 ![min_spacing](/images/min_distance_modular_cameras.jpg)

+### Extended Disparity:

+If it is of interest in your application, we can implement a system called `extended disparity` which affords a closer minimum distance for the given baseline.
+This increases the maximum disparity search from 96 to 192.
+So this cuts the minimum perceivable distance in half (given that the minimum distance is now `focal_length * base_line_dist / 192` instead of `focal_length * base_line_dist / 96`.)

+  - DepthAI RPi Compute Module Edition ([BW1097](https://docs.luxonis.com/products/bw1097/)): **0.414** meters
+  - USB3C Onboard Camera Edition ([BW1098OBC](https://docs.luxonis.com/products/bw1098obc/)) is **0.345** meters
+  - Modular Cameras at Mimumum Spacing (e.g. [BW1098FFC](https://docs.luxonis.com/products/bw1098ffc/)) is **0.115** meters

+So if you have the need for this shorter minimum distance, reach out to us on slack, email, or discuss.luxonis.com to let us know.
+It's on our roadmap but we haven't yet seen a need for it, so we haven't prioritized implementing it (yet!).

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
 For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for deph results (`depth_sipp`), use the following command: